P-Bhanu-Sohan/API-Rate-Limiter/README.md

-# Rate Limiter Spring Boot Application
+# Rate Limiter Spring Boot Application - WORK IN PROGRESS (System Design Practice)

 This project demonstrates a simple rate limiting mechanism implemented using Spring Boot and Redis, featuring a sliding window algorithm.
 It includes a backend API, a basic frontend for interaction, and a producer to simulate traffic.